cdk-patterns/serverless/the-efs-lambda/python/README.md

 The URL for the HTTP API to use these commands will be printed in the CloudFormation stack output after you deploy

+Note - After deployment you may need to wait 60-90 seconds before the implementation works as expected.
+There are a lot of network configurations happening so you need to wait on propagation

 ## Useful CDK Commands

 The `cdk.json` file tells the CDK Toolkit how to execute your app.